remind101/share-on-remind-extension/README.md

-# share-on-remind-extension
-Share on Remind Extension
+# Share on Remind Chrome Extension

-Test Readme for extension
+A browser button that lets you share websites on Remind.